 8. Plan to Save An Emergency Fund

-Planning for emergencies is an important budgeting strategy.
-But when you are divorced, it can be difficult to budget for emergencies because of the emotional and financial stress that divorce brings about.
+Planning for emergencies is a crucial budgeting strategy.
+But when you are divorced, it can be challenging to budget for emergencies because of the emotional and financial stress of divorce.

 If you’re budgeting enough each month, you’ll have extra funds to save toward the future.
-When you’re newly single, it’s more important than ever to have a decent rainy day fund.
+When you’re newly single, having a decent rainy day fund is more important than ever.
 It’s just you – you have no partner.
+Consider things like retirement accounts as sources of income for later in life.

 Recommended: Build an Emergency Fund In Less Than 3 Months